-2011 Sales: Walmart had revenues for the full year 2011 of $419.0 billion.
+Sales: Walmart had revenues for the fiscal year 2017 of $500 billion.

-Amount of Organic Products: In 2006, some Walmart store offered as many as 400 organic products.
+Amount of Organic Products: In 2006, some Walmart stores offered as many as 400 organic products.
 As the years have gone by, Walmart has increased those offerings.
 Currently, organic food, clothing, and other organic products are available at Walmart.

-With a Walmart on every corner, it's easy for consumers to find the organics they want and at lower prices.
+With a Walmart on nearly every corner, it's easy for consumers to find the organics they want and at lower prices.
 Having organics at Walmart does help increase consumer knowledge about organics and supports the organic industry in general.

-Retail Units: 592 locations in the U.S and other countries.
+Retail Units: 760 locations in the U.S and other countries.

-2011 Sales: Costco Wholesale Corporation had revenues for the full year 2011 of $88.9 billion.
+Sales: Costco Wholesale had revenues for the full year 2017 of $141.6 billion.